AdobeDocs/experience-manager-core-components.en/help/using/archetype.md

 ## Why Use the Archetype {#why-use-the-archetype}

 Using the AEM Project Archetype sets you on the path towards building a best-practices-based AEM project with just a few keystrokes.
-All of the pieces are already in place so that while the resulting project is minimal, it already implements all of the [key features](#features) of AEM so that you simply must build on top and extend.
+By using the archetype, all of the pieces will already in place so that while the resulting project is minimal, it already implements all of the [key features](#features) of AEM so that you simply must build on top and extend.

 Of course there are many elements that go into a successful AEM project, but using the AEM Project Archetype is a sound foundation and is strongly recommended for any AEM project.